stephaneVercouillieBMID/slate/source/workingVersion.html.md

 # 4. User Data
 ## 4.1.
 What is a claim?
 The concept of claim is about declaring the end user data you will need for your business before the authentication.
 This is a privacy-oriented way of getting data.
-Technically, you have to declare the claims in the Authorization Request in the way described in the section Getting.
+Technically, you have to declare the claims in the Authorization Request in the way described in the section Declaring Claims (TODO link to this section).
 Claims will come as name/value pairs packaged in a JSON object that contain information about a user, as well as meta-information about the OIDC service.
 The official definition from the spec is a [“piece of information asserted about an Entity.”](http://openid.net/specs/openid-connect-core-1_0.html#Terminology)